LLM4Delay: Flight Delay Prediction via Cross-Modality Adaptation of Large Language Models and Aircraft Trajectory Representation: Methodology

-The advantage of predicting the post-terminal duration is that it typically aligns with maneuvering procedures, as similar procedures usually result in similar durations; however, variations can still occur due to various factors.
-We hypothesize that accurate prediction of \( \Delta\hat{t}_{post} \) requires the integration of flight information, weather conditions, non-periodic operational events, and traffic congestion.
-Therefore, comprising the most comprehensive context compared in Table \ref{tab:related_models}, we define a scenario $s_{i,t}$ of the flight $i$ at time $t$ that consists of textual prompts that include general flight information, weather information, NOTAMs, and airspace conditions described by aircraft trajectories.
-Such that,
+Estimating \(\Delta t_{\text{post},i}\) is advantageous because it often aligns with maneuvering procedures, where similar procedures yield similar durations, though variations still arise from many factors.
+We hypothesize that accurate estimation requires integrating flight information, weather conditions, non-periodic operational events, and traffic congestion.
+We thus define a scenario \(s_{i,t}\) of flight $i$ at time $t$ as a set of textual prompts encoding flight, METAR, TAF, NOTAM, and trajectory-based airspace information:

-A scenario, \( s_{i,t} \), comprises data from multiple modalities.
-The textual prompt \( P^{fp}_{t} \) encodes general flight information, \( P^{wx}_{t} \) captures weather conditions by combining METAR and TAF reports, and \( P^{no}_{t} \) contains NOTAMs information.
-This paper introduces a trajectory-based characterization of airspace conditions, enabling the model to interpret congestion more effectively than traffic-count methods used in \cite{DelayShao2019, DelayLi2022, DelayLi202301}.
-The trajectory data is represented as a time series, where each timestep contains the \(x,y,z\) coordinates in the ENU (East-North-Up) frame.
-To describe the airspace, we use three distinct trajectory groups.
-The focusing trajectory \( X^{f}_{i,t} \), the active trajectories \( X^{a}_{i,t} \) those currently airborne at time \( t \), and the completed prior trajectories \( X^{p}_{i,t} \), which may provide additional context or relevant information.
-The prediction model is formulated as \( \hat{y}_i = f_\theta(s_{i,t}) \), where \( \hat{y}_i \equiv \Delta\hat{t}_{post, i} \), and the two notations are used interchangeably.
-The function \( f_\theta \) represents the overall model, composed of several components.
-The text part includes a tokenizer \( T(\cdot) \), followed by an embedding table \( \text{Emb}[\cdot] \).
-The trajectory part consists of the ATSCC representation network, denoted as \( f_{\text{atscc}}(\cdot) \)~\cite{ATSCC}, followed by a trainable cross-modality adaptation network \( f_{\text{xa}}(\cdot) \).
-The combined embeddings are then passed to a frozen LLM backbone \( f_{\text{llm}}(\cdot) \).
-Finally, a trainable prediction head \( f_h(\cdot) \) that predicts \( \hat y_{i} \).
-The training of the model \( f_\theta (\cdot) \) is formulated as a regression problem, minimizing the error between the predicted post-terminal duration \( \hat{y}_i \) and the ground-truth \( y_i \).
+The prompts include flight information (\(P^{\text{F}}_{i,t}\)), weather conditions via METAR (\(P^{\text{M}}_{t}\)) and TAF (\(P^{\text{T}}_{t}\)), and NOTAMs (\(P^{\text{N}}_{t}\)).
+This paper introduces a trajectory-based representation of airspace conditions that effectively captures congestion rather than the prior traffic-count feature used in \cite{DelayShao2019, DelayLi2022, DelayLi202301}.
+A trajectory is represented as a time series of aircraft positions.
+To characterize the airspace, we consider three trajectory groups: the focusing trajectory \(X^{f}_{i,t}\), the active trajectories \(X^{a}_{i,t}\) of aircraft operating in the TMA at time \(t\), and the completed prior trajectories \(X^{p}_{i,t}\), which provide additional context.
+The model is formulated as \( \hat{y}_i = f_\theta(s_{i,t}) \), where \( \hat{y}_i \equiv \Delta\hat{t}_{\text{post}, i} \), the two notations used interchangeably. \(f_\theta(\cdot)\) is trained as a regression task, minimizing the error between predicted post-terminal duration \(\hat{y}_i\) and ground-truth \(y_i\).